FrozenDragoon/KoreanClassAnkiDeck/README.md

 **Download the latest deck on the [releases tab](/releases).**

-This script will ultimate by used to take input from a CSV and automatically (or as automatically as possible) pull audio files from ~~Naver dictionary, Forvo, and~~ Papago (Naver) TTS.
+This script will ultimate by used to take input from a CSV and automatically (or as automatically as possible) pull audio files from ~~Naver dictionary,~~ Forvo, and Papago (Naver) TTS.

 These will then be combined into an Anki deck that can be shared.

-As of 2025-04-02 all text is generated using Papago TTS (using the NaverTTS package).
-Pulling native audio from Naver's KoEng Dictionary and Forvo is a work in progress.
+2025-04-11 - I've begun adding native audio from Forvo.com.
+Files are pulled manually, and so are stored in this repo.

 ## Importing Deck Updates